WANT DETAILED FIXES FOR YOUR 7.3 POWERSTROKE PERFORMANCE PROBLEMS?

 Then, at the end of an 18 hour road-trip from California to Eastern Washington, a driver pulled out in front of me and I almost got T-boned.
 The driver swore he never saw me coming down the two lane highway when he pulled right out in front of me.
 I just swore…

-I concluded that Chevy's are evil possessed demons and I am destined to drive Ford Powerstrokes.
+Back then, I concluded that Chevy’s are evil possessed demons and I am destined to drive Ford Powerstrokes.
+(UPDATE: I’ve since relaxed my stance on “other than Ford” diesel trucks.
+And I’ve even owned some.
+Blasphemy!)

 So, back to Ford diesels I went.